muldis/Muldis_Data_Engine_Reference_DotNet/README.md

 version of the .Net Core framework that is at least 1.0 plus the appropriate runtime.  *(TODO: Check / flesh out the details of this.)*

+*Since this project was first created, a newer version of the .Net Core and tooling has been released, but this project will not currently work with that new version 1.1 without tweaks to its configuration files, which still specify version 1.0; a relevant configuration update is pending.*

 See [https://www.microsoft.com/net/core](https://www.microsoft.com/net/core)
 for instructions on how to install the dependencies.
 These instructions are further interpreted in the following sections.